Adam4lexander/Spoke/Docs/Core/01_Trigger.md

 A trigger is an event broadcaster.
 It can be subscribed to and can notify subscribers with optional event data.
 It's conceptually similar to `UnityEvent` or a C# `event`.

 In Spoke, a trigger is also the **core primitive** that drives reactive computation.
+When a trigger is invoked, all its dependants are notified and re-executed.

 ---